June 11

 Size preferences are certainly personal, so you have to decide for yourself if a set has the pieces you want.
 Just be aware that many sets can include small filler pieces--including All-Clad sets.

-We talk about piece sizes in the Copper Core cookware sets in detail below in the Buying Options: Copper Core Sets section below.
+We talk about piece sizes of the Copper Core cookware sets in detail below.

 Sets Vs. Individual Pieces: The Bottom Line